Forbes

 AI Use Cases in Healthcare: A Deeper Look

-AI is already at work across a wide range of clinical and administrative functions in healthcare, from the exam room to the back office.
+AI is already at work across healthcare.
+That runs from the exam room to the back office.

 Illustration of seven AI use cases in healthcare: clinical documentation and scribing, prior authorization and revenue cycle automation, predictive modelling for risk and fraud, workforce optimization, supply chain execution, agentic AI workflows, and national health system governance.